 \subsection{Impact of problem structure on predictive performance}

 To assess whether incorporating problem structure through a graph neural network improves predictive performance, we compare it to a standard multilayer perceptron (MLP).
 For the MLP, all QP components are concatenated into a single input vector by flattening $H \in \mathbb{R}^{n \times n}$ and $A \in \mathbb{R}^{m \times n}$, and appending $f \in \mathbb{R}^n$ and $b \in \mathbb{R}^m$, yielding a vector of size $n^2 + mn + n + m$.
 The MLP produces binary predictions for all $n+m$ elements, enabling direct comparison with the GNN, though only the $m$ constraint predictions are of primary interest.
-For each problem size, $2000$ QPs are generated, with sparsity introduced via banded matrices $M$ and $A$.
-It is important to note, that an MLP has one fixed input size, such that a new model needs to be trained for each different problem size.
+For each problem size, $2000$ QPs are generated with shared matrices $H$ and $A$ and sparsity is introduced via banded matrices $M$ and $A$.
+For different problem sizes, new matrices are generated.
+It is important to note that an MLP has a fixed input size, such that a separate model needs to be trained for each problem size.

 The comparison considers the number of iterations (Figure~\ref{fig:scaling_plot_iterations}) and total solve time (Figure~\ref{fig:scaling_plot_time}) for increasing problem sizes, while maintaining a fixed $1{:}4$ ratio between variable and constraint nodes.
 All values represent the mean over five independent runs per problem size.